 - Letter of support from the individual’s Department Chair, Division Chief, or Center/Institute Director.
 Departmental support for the faculty member is expected, and applications should outline planned matching funds and any additional support being provided to the faculty member.
 Matching funds will be reviewed favorably by the selection committee.
 The letter should identify the applicant’s primary research mentor/mentoring team.

-To apply, visit http://bit.ly/myresearchproposal, log in if you already have an account, or click on “Create New User” (a step-by-step user’s guide for applying via the MyResearchProposal software is available here), and type “Fund to Retain Clinical Scientists” as the access code in the upper right- hand corner.
-For any questions or concerns with the MyResearchProposal system, please contact Anita Grissom at 919-668-4774 or via email at email@example.com.
+To apply, visit http://bit.ly/myresearchproposal.
+If you already have a MyResearchProposal account, please login with your username and password and type “SOM” as the access code in the upper right- hand corner.
+Please do NOT create a new account.
+For further instructions about how to setup your account and begin your application, click here.
+For any questions or concerns with the MyResearchProposal system, please contact Anita Grissom at 919-668-4774 or via email at firstname.lastname@example.org.

 Fund applications will be competitively selected through an internal peer-review process.
 Applications will be evaluated based on the following selection criteria: